dfinity/threshold/README.md

 ## Self-upgrade proposal

+_Note_: this feature doesn't work currently and I don't know how to salvage it.

 As a proof-of-concept I included a self-upgrade code path.
 Before execution of a proposal the addressee principal and the method name are compared to the management canister's `install_code` method.
 If both facts match, the payload is decoded as